anephenix/changelog-generator/README.md

 # changelog-generator
-A utility for generating changeling updates from git history
+A utility for generating changelog updates from git history